pachyderm/pachyderm/doc/docs/2.1.x/reference/pachctl/pachctl_create_pipeline.md

 ### Options

 ```
       --arg stringArray   Top-level argument passed to the Jsonnet template in --jsonnet (which must be set if any --arg arguments are passed).
 Value must be of the form 'param=value'.
+For multiple args, --arg may be set more than once.
   -f, --file string       A JSON file (url or filepath) containing one or more pipelines. "-" reads from stdin (the default behavior).
 Exactly one of --file and --jsonnet must be set.
   -h, --help              help for pipeline
       --jsonnet string    BETA: A Jsonnet template file (url or filepath) for one or more pipelines. "-" reads from stdin.
 Exactly one of --file and --jsonnet must be set.
 Jsonnet templates must contain a top-level function; strings can be passed to this function with --arg (below)